12. After Earth (2013)

 Adapted from a story written by star Will Smith, After Earth felt very much like a Smith family vanity project wrapped in pretentious (in all the wrong ways) nonsense, like the very worst of an Existentialism for Beginners course.
 Smith was even rumoured to have directed some of the movie himself.

-After Earth made it 3 from 3 (or 4 from 4 depending on your opinion on Lady in the Water) in terms of woefully bad releases for Shyamalan, causing the director to revisit his low budget independent horror roots for his next film The Visit in an attempt to recapture what had brought him to the dance in the first place.
+After Earth made it four from four in terms of woefully bad releases for Shyamalan, causing the director to revisit his low budget independent horror roots for his next film The Visit in an attempt to recapture what had brought him to the dance in the first place.

 Like much of Shyamalan’s work, Wide Awake seems to believe it is more profound than it actually is, creating the atmosphere of a message-movie rather than an immersive narrative experience.

-The performance of child actor Joseph Cross is impressive, and the first piece of evidence that Shyamalan is perhaps better at directing child performances than adult performances, but rather than being an outright good or bad movie Wide Awake is distinctly average, the film being by far the director’s most forgettable outing (for better and for worse).
+The performance of child actor Joseph Cross is impressive, and the first piece of evidence that Shyamalan is perhaps better at directing children than adults, but rather than being an outright good or bad movie Wide Awake is distinctly average religious fare, the film being by far the director’s most forgettable outing (for better and for worse).